CraftAcademyLabs/ca_course/week3/portfolio_challenge/05_display_projects.md

 Now that we have more knowledge about the lifecycle events, we can move on with building our application.

 ## Writing the test
-In this section we will list some projects on the `My Projects` tab.
+In this section, we will list some projects on the `My Projects` tab.
 So we need to write a test for that.
 The projects will have a name and a description.

 `$ touch cypress/integration/userCanSeeListOfProjects.feature.js`